AdobeDocs/journey-optimizer-learn.en/help/ajo-web-push/create-campaign.md

 ## Associate Audience with the campaign

-Associate the audience 'AudienceForPush` with the campaign
+Associate the audience `AudienceForPush` with the campaign

 ![campaign-audience](assets/campign-push-notification-audience.png)